Welcome to the home pages of

 Here you'll find some written material, including our Christmas Letters which provide a factual account of our lives, year by year.
 There is also a list of all the operas seen from 1960 to 2017, books Peter has read, and some recorded memories as well, together with a letter from King George V to my father in 1918 on his release from a prisoner of war camp.
 In addition there are some diaries and logbooks.

 your way around

-The site is mainly organised around the recreational aspects of our lives with each aspect summarised in an overall page, subdivided into annual pages.
+Much of the site is organised around the recreational aspects of our lives with each aspect summarised in an overall page, subdivided into annual pages.
+However a number of years are now organised chronologically but there are still pages summarising our activities and those of our three famililies.
 The various aspects can be reached with the navigation sidebar at the top left of most pages.

 Then there is an index to most of the friends shown, as well as the places we visited.
 There are special entries for archeological remains, museums and zoos and separate index pages for churches and cathedrals, for country houses and castles and for birds, wild flowers and garden plants.